Introduction

 Example:

-“The meeting may get heated, but let’s keep cool and focus on solutions.”
+“The meeting may get tense, but let’s keep cool.”

 Example:

-“You don’t need to rush into decisions.
-Take things slowly.”
+“You don’t need to rush decisions—take things slowly.”

 - “Long week for you!
 Make sure to relax and unwind tonight 😊.”